JakeSteam/blog-personal/_posts/2024-04-07-reddit-mobile-achievements-guide.md

 These are tricky to earn!
 They require long-term commitment to a single community, and a later update added progress indicators:

 [![Community progress indicator](/assets/images/2024/reddit-progress-indicator-thumbnail.png)](/assets/images/2024/reddit-progress-indicator.png)

+Note the 10% achievements are _more_ common than the 25% achievements (Rare vs Legendary) due to being released far earlier.

 |                                                                                                                                                                                                                                                                 |                                                                                                                                                                                                                                                   |                                                                                                                                                                                                                                              |
 | :-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------: | :-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------: | :------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------: |